-Pro Medicus is the best performing ASX share in our coverage universe over the past decade.
+Pro Medicus PME is the best performing ASX share in our coverage universe over the past decade.
 It would be remiss to not state that past performance has no impact on future performance.
 However, it is worth examining why the share price performed so well to try and identify top performers in the future.
-Here is the list that Pro Medicus sits atop which represent the top 5 highest performers in our ASX coverage universe and the annualised return over the past decade:
+Pro Medicus has a 71% annual return over the last decade.

 Pro Medicus overview